awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies-inheritance.md

 ```

 Specifying the `@@assign` operator for the tag does the following when policy A and policy B merge to form the *effective tag policy* for an account:
-+ Policy B overwrites the two tag values that were specified in the parent policy, policy A\.
-The result is that `Sandbox` is the only compliant value for the `CostCenter` tag key\.
++ Policy B overwrites the two tag values that were specified in the parent policy, policy A\. `Sandbox` is only compliant value for the `CostCenter` tag key\.
-+ The addition of `enforced_for` specifies that the `CostCenter` tag *must* be the specified tag value on all Amazon Redshift resources and Amazon DynamoDB tables\.
++ The addition of `enforced_for` specifies that the `CostCenter` tag must be used the specified tag value on all Amazon Redshift resources and Amazon DynamoDB tables\.

 As shown in the diagram, OU1 includes two accounts: 111111111111 and 222222222222\.

-**Resultant effective tag policy for accounts 111111111111 and 222222222222**
+**Effective tag policy for accounts 111111111111 and 222222222222**

 **Note**
-You can't directly use the contents of a displayed effective policy as the contents of a new policy\.
+You can't directly use the contents of a displayed effective policy as the content of a new policy\.
 The syntax doesn't include the operators needed to control merging with other child and parent policies\.
-The display of an effective policy is intended only for understanding the results of the merger\.
+This is for understanding the effective results only\.

 ```
 {